olavea/Rubys-TimeShip/content/blog/2024/01/01-hacking-around-the-christmas-tree-its-a-hacky-holidaaay/index.md

 2. Find a decent christmas tree
 3. Pay for said christmas tree
 4. Drag the christmas tree home by it's heels
+5. Put stuff on the christmas tree
+6. Go around the christmas tree singing loudly

 And so we did, see photographic evidence.